MartinVedani/NYSL-Game-Center-APP/README.md

+# NYSL Little League Soccer full website
+MindHub 1. - NYSL full web site is published at https://martinvedani.github.io/NYSL-full-web-site/.

+The repository can be found at: https://github.com/MartinVedani/NYSL-full-web-site

 # NYSL Game Center App
 MindHub 3.
 Intro to CSS Grid with Firebase hosting and historic database is published at https://nysl-mobile-app-aa6fd.web.app